ArnovanHilten/CELLECT/README.md

 conda install -c bioconda -c conda-forge snakemake=6.0.5
 ```

 (Notice the version requirement for snakemake.
 This ensures that snakemake avoids exceptions and [runs as fast as possible](https://snakemake.readthedocs.io/en/stable/project_info/history.html#id1)).
-Next, to speed up creating the necessary environment for CELLECT, we highly recommend installing mamba, although this is not strictly necessary:
+Next, to speed up snakemake in creating the necessary environments for CELLECT, we highly recommend installing mamba, although this is not strictly necessary:

 ```bash
 conda install -c conda-forge mamba